 Celebrating different ways people discover pleasure.

-If we’ve felt great pain in past relationships, we probably have some strong beliefs based on those impressions.
+If we’ve felt great pain in past relationships, we probably have some strong beliefs or biased love based on those impressions.
 How can we go beyond our past conclusions in new circumstances?
 If we believe ‘this’ about women and ‘that’ about men, the real events around us we see through those beliefs like a colored lens.

 We will probably face fear or prejudice, including our own, when we dare to cross the frontiers of personal and social bias to explore Read More